 Persistence is a combined measure that indicates student success.
 The persistence rate of a cohort of students is calculated by the number who are still enrolled or have graduated within a defined period.

 Categories that are used to describe groups to which individuals belong, or are identified with in the eyes of the community.
 Racial categories used by UH Mānoa are American Indian/Alaskan Native, Asian, Black/African American, Hispanic/Latino, Multiracial, Native Hawaiian or other Pacific Islander, and White.
 Non-citizens are reported as nonresident aliens, or international students.
 Students are defined as Native Hawaiian or Other Pacific Islander if they have the following origins: Hawaiian or Part-Hawaiian, Guamanian or Chamorro, Mixed Pacific Islander, Micronesian, Samoan, Tongan, or Other Pacific Islander, he/she will be reported as Native Hawaiian or other Pacific islander.
 Otherwise, students can provide their own definition of their racial category or select “ethnicity unknown.”
-Click here for more information.
+Click here for more information on the UH race and ethnicity reporting guidelines, prepared by the System Institutional Research Office.

 Regression modeling is a statistical method that is used to predict one variable from one or more other variables.
 Predictions help us understand the relationships amongst variables, which in turn, enables us to account for past events, or even forecast future events.